raaaton/Password-Generator/README.md

 - Clear the passwords

+- Click-to-Copy feature

-Currently working on: Copy-on-Click, Toggle Symbols and Numbers ON/OFF.
+Currently working on: Toggle Symbols and Numbers ON/OFF.

 You can visit it at [https://raton-password-generator.netlify.app/](https://raton-password-generator.netlify.app/)